BlockchainCommons/XID-Quickstart/tutorials/03-creating-self-attestations.md

 After Tutorial 02, Ben has a verified copy of BRadvoc8's XID.
 But it's just a collection of keys attached to a nickname.
 Can BRadvoc8 write good code, understand security, and deliver quality work?
 These are the questions that Ben needs answered before he decides to bring BRadvoc8 into the SisterSpace project.

 To reveal more about her skill set, Amira must create attestations about them.
-Since Amira is bootstrapping the BRadvoc8 on her own, they need to be self-attestations: things that she says about herself (or rather, her identity) that reveal her capabilities.
+Since Amira is bootstrapping the BRadvoc8 identity on her own, they need to be self-attestations: things that she says about herself (or rather, about her identity) that reveal her capabilities.
 The problem is that a vague claim like "Security expert with 8 years experience" is worthless.
 Anyone can type that.

 > :book: **What is a Self Attestation?**: As the name suggestion, a self attestation is a claim that you make about yourself.
 It's contrasted with an *endorsement*, where someone else vouches for you.
 Self-attestations are starting points; endorsements carry more weight because they come from independent parties.